oracle-devrel/oci-oke-appdev-save-the-wildlife/livelabs/hol/vm/vm.md

     ![Terraform deployment](images/script-02.png)

-4. Note that once the Terraform deployment is complete, it will print the public IP addresses of the two servers and the load balancer that were created.
+4. Note that once the Terraform deployment is complete, it will print the public IP addresses of the two servers and the *Load Balancer* that were created.
 No need to capture these now, we'll print them on the screen at the end.

     ![Ansible configuration](images/script-03.png)

 5. And there you have it!
-Copy the _`lb_public_ip`_ value, open a new browser tab, and check it out.
+Copy the _`lb_public_ip`_ value (corresponding to the Load Balancer), open a new browser tab, and check it out.

     ![Script complete](images/script-04.png)